 - “We got to collaborate with students from other campuses which made it a unique and excellent experience” —Jacob Connell.

 - “I thought it was really inspiring to know that there are people out there that care as much as I do.
 It was great being up in the mountains and reconnecting with nature—I spent my first night in a hammock outside so that was pretty cool!” —Daniel Dunnom.

 - “It’s about sharing what you have, what you know, and what you perceive about sustainability and how we can work together to solve our issues we have on the campuses.” —Mary-Fem Urena.

 Sustainability at UH Hilo has a renewed momentum.
 We will keep this going through our efforts at identifying sustainability courses, building a certificate program, reducing the ecological footprint of our campus, and uniting all the campus groups working on sustainability under the UH Hilo Sustainability Coalition.

-Currently we have the UH Hilo Sustainability Committee (see the committee’s plan and blog), the UH Hilo Student Association (UHHSA) Standing Committee on Sustainability, and the SOS (Students of Sustainability) club that meets on the first and third Tuesdays of every month.
+Currently we have the UH Hilo Sustainability Committee, the UH Hilo Student Association (UHHSA) Standing Committee on Sustainability, and the SOS (Students of Sustainability) club that meets on the first and third Tuesdays of every month.

 Brooke Hansen is an anthropologist with specialties in food, tourism, sustainability, integrative health, indigenous studies and experiential learning.
 She has taught edutourism and service learning on Hawaiʻi Island since 1999 with a focus on kānaka maoli culture and revitalization.
 At UH Hilo, she serves on the Sustainability Committee and the Blue Zones Committee and holds two teaching posts: affiliate associate professor at the Department of Anthropology and lecturer at the College of Agriculture, Forestry and Natural Resource Management.